octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 import NotificationBar from '../../src/components/docs/NotificationBar';

 The first step to creating a Dapp is to deploy a smart contract onto a Tezos network, whether for testing or real-life use.
-There are several ways to do this, like using the Tezos cli.
+There are several ways to do this, like using the Tezos CLI.

 However, during development, the smart contracts and the associated storage are likely to change: new field, field removal, structure change.
 For each change, a new deployment must be done.

 Thus, the way that the contract is deployed will change accordingly, especially the initial storage.
-A minimal change in the storage definition can make the next deployment extremely tiresome when using Tezos cli.
+A minimal change in the storage definition can make the next deployments tiresome when using the Tezos cli, especially if changes are made several times.

 Besides, there are situations where you need to deploy several smart contracts that will interact with one another.
 The deployment of a smart contract depends on the deployment of a previous one: its address.
 Instead of deploying one after the other the smart contracts and retrieveing their address, it should be possible to have an automated script that perform these actions.

 *Truffle*, developped and maintained by _ConsenSys Software Inc_, solves these difficulties.
 This tool uses scripts to perform smart contract deployments: thanks to a cli and a few configuration files, they are easier and faster.

-In this chapter, we will deploy the Raffle smart contract, as developped in the [LIGO chapter](/docs/ligo/write-contracts-ligo.md), onto a testnet, with the use of _Truffle_.
+In this chapter, we will deploy the Raffle smart contract, as developed in the [LIGO chapter](/docs/ligo/write-contracts-ligo.md), onto a testnet, with the use of _Truffle_.

 # About The *Truffle* Suite